-(1) This Policy provides a framework for the design and administration of assessment tasks at the University of New England (UNE).
+(1) These Guidelines provide a framework for the design and administration of assessment tasks at the University of New England (UNE).

-(2) This Policy applies to all coursework programs of study offered by UNE.
-The Policy does not apply to higher degree by research courses.
+(2) These Guidelines apply to all coursework programs of study offered by UNE.
+The Guidelines do not apply to higher degree by research courses.